Government accused of attacking BBC to stop PM becoming ‘dead meat’

 Tory MP Julian Knight, who chairs the digital, culture, media and sport select committee, said: “Speaking strictly personally, I welcome the freeze, and the overt commitment to weaning the BBC off the licence fee.”
 But Mr Knight also called for more details, including on the timetable.

-BBC bosses branded the license fee freeze “disappointing”, arguing it will lead to “tougher choices” that will impact on viewers.
+BBC bosses branded the licence fee freeze “disappointing”, arguing it will lead to “tougher choices” that will impact on viewers.

 Register for free to continue reading